Week #5: FAYETTENAM AND THE BLACK CARD PROJECT

 Created by Inlet Dance Theatre’s Dominic Moore-Dunson in collaboration with Kevin Parker.

-This one-character show (played by 2 male performers) examines the African-American ideal of the “Black Card.”
-Seen through a single school day, the main character soon discovers where “blackness” comes from and how to attain it.
+The Black Card Project is a dance-theatre cartoon that examines the African-American ideal of the “Black Card.”
+As seen through a single school day, the main character soon discovers where “blackness” comes from and how to attain it.

 Featuring Dominic Moore-Dunson and Kevin Parker

 Dominic Moore-Dunson is now in his sixth season with Inlet Dance Theatre.
 Dominic hails from Akron, OH where he attended Akron School for the Arts.
 Briefly attending the University of Akron, Dominic has risen through the ranks, starting as a trainee in Inlet’s Trainee and Apprentice Program in 2010 to becoming a company member in 2012, and rehearsal coordinator in 2014.
 Recently, Mr. Moore-Dunson was named both a 2016 Colleen Toohey Porter Fellow by International Performing Arts for Youth and a 2016 National Arts Strategies, Creative Community Fellow. www.inletdance.org